-The ‘EZ Apply’ technology on the black vinyl means it has invisible air channels underneath, this allows air to freely escape and thus easier to install without the worry of air bubbles.
+The ‘EZ Apply’ technology on the matte black and white vinyl means it has invisible air channels underneath, this allows air to freely escape and thus easier to install without the worry of air bubbles.
 Due to the nature of this vinyl, we strongly advise against wet installing as this may have adverse effects on the adhesion process.

 Please follow our guide below on how to dry install.
 If you’re unsure, we always recommend seeking professional installation – unfortunately we cannot be held responsible for any errors caused during the installation process.